Krishna242216/Application-Usage-Pulse/README.md

 This repository supports an internal LLM-powered tool that converts natural language prompts into SQL queries.
 It includes an analytics pipeline to monitor usage patterns, track team-wise adoption, and extract actionable feedback to support internal product growth and commercialization.

 ---
+Please ensure that your service account credentials file is included before running the script, and make sure it also contains the PostgreSQL connection details.
+---

 ## 🔧 Key Features